mewna/raindrop/README.md

 ## Usage

-Raindrop uses Redis for building a cluster of generators.
+Raindrop uses Redis via [Lace](https://github.com/queer/lace) for building a cluster of generators.
 Use the following env. vars to run:

 ```Bash
 # Port to run the generator on